paylike/api-docs/README.md

 An example flow could look like this:

-1. A payment popup is shown or a payment link is generated
+1. (client) A payment popup is shown or a payment link is generated
-2. The user is asked to save their card for future payments
+2. (client) The user is asked whether to save their card for future payments
-3. *async/server side* [Save the card](#save-a-card) from the transaction key
+3. (server) Save transaction
-4. *async/server side* Capture the transaction
+4. (server/async) Capture the transaction

 	This step should be completed only when your services or your goods are dispatched to the customer.

-5. (future payment/server side)
+5. (server/async) Recurring payment

-	[Create a transaction](#create-a-transaction) based on the card key obtained in 3. and capture it, if it fails for whatever reason (expired, not supported, insufficient funds, etc.), notify the customer by email or other means and restart the process from 1.
+	[Create a transaction](#create-a-transaction) based on the previous transaction key saved in 3. and capture it, if it fails for whatever reason (expired, not supported, insufficient funds, etc.), notify the customer by email or other means and restart the process from 1.

 You do not need to do clever stuff about expiration if you follow this flow - cards will fail for whatever reason and be replaced by the customer.

-You could enhance the flow by creating subsequent payments a bit earlier to warn the user if an upcoming payment will fail and the card needs replaced.
+You could enhance the flow by creating rrecurring payments a bit earlier to warn the user if an upcoming payment will fail and needs to be completed manually.
 Delay the capture for the actual renewal date.

 ## Generate payment link